 Ray Penny focuses his practice in the litigation arena.
 Prior to attending law school, he served as a Captain in the United States Marine Corps and was deployed to Afghanistan for Operation Enduring Freedom in 2011 as the Fire Support Coordinator for an Infantry Battalion.

 Ray served as Deputy Director of the Gang and Organized Crime Prosecution Unit in the Tulsa County District Attorney's Office before starting with Hall Estill.
-Because of his work at the DA's office, in August 2019, Ray was awarded the Region II Prosecutor of the Year award by the by the Association of Oklahoma Narcotics Enforcers.
+Because of his work at the DA's office, in August 2019, Ray was awarded the Region II Prosecutor of the Year award by the Association of Oklahoma Narcotics Enforcers.

 An avid outdoorsman, Ray has developed a niche practice in the areas of wildlife and conservation law.
 Within this arena Ray assists clients with permitting and licensing, as well as defending those who have violated wildlife laws in the United States.